tomas-fryza/esp-micropython/labs/07-wifi/README.md

 * Perform data transfers between ESP32 and server via GET and POST requests
 * Use the classes and modules

-The main goal of this laboratory exercise is to ...
-TBD
+The main goal of this laboratory exercise is to understand Wi-Fi connectivity using MicroPython and introduce the concept of IoT (Internet of Things) by connecting the ESP32 to the ThingSpeak platform (or other).

 ### Table of contents